eetann/mdjanai/README.md

 # mdjanai

-A CLI tool that converts Markdown to Slack-compatible rich text format.
+A CLI tool that converts Markdown to Slack-compatible rich text format（`mrkdwn`）.

 ## Features